VirtoCommerce/vc-platform/docs/user-guide/merchandise-management/catalog-export.md

 Here are a few examples of what you can do with exported data:
 * import to another system
 * edit your products in bulk.
 Instead of editing products one at a time, you can save time by exporting your products to a CSV file.
 You can make changes to the CSV file, and import the CSV file to update your products.
-* move to another working VCF platform В instance (staging, production)
+* move to another working VCF platform  instance (staging, production)

 ## Start exporting products to CSV